 To check this there are a variety of Wi-Fi signal checker apps you can install on your phone.
 I usually just run the same Google “speed test” check, except this time I stand beside the device as opposed to the Wi-Fi router.
 If I cannot load Google from this distant location, then you may need to invest in a Wi-Fi extender or upgrade to mesh Wi-Fi to improve signal strength.

+Encountering an Alexa device that is unresponsive can often be resolved by simply rebooting the device or checking for any software updates.
 I talk a lot about turning things off and on again.
 As you can tell, it’s a useful technique for all kinds of devices.

 To power cycle, you simply turn off your device completely and remove the plug from the outlet.
 Wait at least 30 seconds, though I recommend waiting a full minute in case any cached settings persist.
 Once that time has passed, you can plug the device back in and turn it on again.
-You’ve just successfully power cycled your device!
+You’ve just successfully power-cycled your device!

-It can’t hurt to also turn off and on your Alexa device (such as an Echo speaker), however that isn’t usually where the problem lies.
+It can’t hurt to also turn off and on your Alexa device (such as an Echo speaker), however, that isn’t usually where the problem lies.

 If you think there may be network issues with the devices communicating, then it can also be worth power cycling your Wi-Fi router.
 Make sure to leave it unplugged for 1 minute for all caches to clear.
+If your Alexa device is unresponsive, ensuring it's within range of your Wi-Fi router and not blocked by physical obstructions can often solve the problem.

 Once all of the devices boot back up, try the voice command again to see if Alexa can successfully communicate.